Meet the team

 Throughout my career I have particularly enjoyed working in the area of coeliac disease and now working for Coeliac UK I can have the opportunity to work, support and give advice to people who are following a gluten free diet, helping them to live well, gluten free.
 The team have been warm and welcoming, I have felt very much part of the team from day one!
 I am looking forward to deepening my knowledge in coeliac disease with the excellent research that Coeliac UK are involved in.

 I’m based in the Policy, Research and Campaigns team but the nature of my job means I work across the organisation with a variety of different amazing colleagues.
 Coeliac UK is a fantastic organisation to work for and despite working remotely from Head Office, I’ve always been made to feel part of the team (even if I miss out on the odd gluten free cake or tea run).
 I’ve learnt so much in the last few years and yet still feel like I learn something new every day.
-We now have 3 members of staff working from the Wales office in Cardiff and so we now have our own tight knit team here too.

 Jean Christopher, Support Services Assistant